-5.1.
+6.3.
 Financial Aid

 FAFSA: Free Application for Federal Student Aid.
-It is important for all students to complete a FAFSA, regardless of family income level, because many scholarships will require a student to have a FAFSA on file in order to be considered for that scholarship.
+It is important all students complete a FAFSA, regardless of family income level, because many scholarships will require a student to have a FAFSA on file in order to be considered for that scholarship.
 More information about the FAFSA can be found through OU's Student Financial Center.

-5.2.
+6.4.
 OU-Specific Scholarships

 CASH: Centralized Academic Scholarship Hub.
 CASH is where current OU students can apply for all merit and financial need-based OU scholarships.
 The link to CASH can be found on the Scholarship Homepage.
-College-wide scholarships, SoM scholarships and awards (Section 5.3), financial aid scholarships, Sooner Heritage Scholarships, study abroad scholarships, Sooner Parents scholarships, and campus awards will all be housed through CASH.
-It is important for every undergraduate student to complete a CASH application every year - including during their senior year.
+College-wide scholarships, SoM tuition waivers, scholarships and awards (Section 5.3), financial aid scholarships, Sooner Heritage Scholarships, study abroad scholarships, Sooner Parents scholarships, and campus awards will all be housed through CASH.
+It is important for every undergraduate student to complete a CASH application every year.
 CASH applications are generally due at the beginning of February each year.